BingleyPro/swapocalypse/README.md

 ## Install

 You can download the latest version of **Swapocalypse** through [Modrinth](https://modrinth.com/project/swapocalypse).
+There are two versions: the datapack version, which you need to install manually in each world, and the mod version, which is just a repackaged datapack that will run in each world in the instance automatically.
+The functions of both are identical.

 ## Roadmap
 > These features may be added in future updates, however they are not guaranteed.
+Bug fixes are generally prioritised over these.
 - Detect players sitting on the death screen after a non-elimination death (planned)
 - Easier way to switch between spectator and player (planned)
 - Swap players at a random time range (e.g every 3 - 5 minutes) (planned)